Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 # Rocksniffer to Streamer.bot extension

-A [streamer.bot](https://streamer.bot) implementation to replace Warth's SceneSwitcher
+A [streamer.bot](https://streamer.bot) implementation to replace Warth's SceneSwitcher, and more.

 ## Description